rockawayx-labs/intro-agoric-smart-contracts/README.md

 Relevant documentation: [ERTP](https://agoric.com/documentation/getting-started/ertp-introduction.html)

+To begin working:
+`cd contract-0`
+`npx ava test/test-contract.js -w`

+Do this either inside the terminal.

 ## contract-1

 `contract-1` is is our first contract that has real functionality - minting Moolas (imaginary fungible asset).